‘Exploring Landscape Archaeology’ course

 Your course tutor will be :

-Company Director and Archaeologist, Landscape Archaeology, GIS, Survey and Geomatics.
+Landscape Archaeology, GIS, Survey and Geomatics

-Andy is recognised for his expert and unrivalled knowledge of the landscape, history, archaeology and heritage of the Sherwood Forest landscape., and has research interests in medieval archaeology, the medieval landscape; settlement, elite and designed landscapes, medieval forests, parkland and hunting landscapes, medieval hunting, medieval romance literature and chivalry, and the medieval legends of Robin Hood.
+He is recognised for his knowledge of Sherwood Forest, its landscape, people and medieval administration and has research interests in medieval archaeology, the medieval landscape; settlement, elite and designed landscapes, medieval forests, parkland and hunting landscapes, medieval hunting, medieval romance literature and chivalry, and the medieval legends of Robin Hood.
+He has spent many years investigating the settlement and landscape of Clipstone and Sherwood Forest in the Medieval period.
+Notably, he identified medieval Clipstone as a designed hunting and Arthurian romance landscape, and is also undertaking research into the development of the Sherwood Forest landscape as a whole from prehistory to modern times.

 About King John’s Palace and Sherwood Forest